 To separate or unite?

 By sharing a language and cultural references, queer people end up feeling closer, more united.
-Therefore, it can be said that argots are used to unite those who know it.
+Therefore, it can be said that queer slang and argots are used to unite those who know it.
 On the other hand, if everyone understood everything, it would not be an argot anymore, would it?
 After all, argots exist precisely to separate a group from the rest of society and create a private space.

 As argots become more popular (also because of articles like this) there’s one unavoidable question to be answered: is this disclosure really desirable?
 On the one hand, argots are a gateway to an extremely rich social and cultural universe.
 It is understandable that other groups also want to access all of this.
 On the other hand, the acceptance of certain words or phrases is faster to obtain than the acceptance of the way of life of those who originally created them.
 In the end, argots are not only fun, they are, in a way, necessary for those suffering from discrimination.
 What’s the way out?
 To share or not to share, to document or not to document?
 This issue is far from having a simple solution.
 Also because some write dictionaries, while others invent new words.